Japanese JLPT Grammar Point

 Kare ni hanasou ni mo, kare wa watashi o mushi shite iru.

-I would like to talk to him, but he is ignoring me.
+I want to talk to him, but he's ignoring me.

 もっと勉強しようにも、時間がない。